nusduck/AI_Agent_Data_Explore/README.md

 4. Click **Start Analysis**
 5. Inspect the proposed analysis plan and refine as needed
 6. View reports & visualizations in the “Analysis Results” panel
-7. Evaluate report quality to improve future outputs
+7. View the report quality in Evaluation panel
 ---
 ## 📑 Notes & Tips
 - All reports are stored in `outputs/{uuid}/`